 - to file a complaint against the University for alleged non-compliance with a standard or requirement.
 (Principles of Accreditation)

-SACSCOC is the recognized regional accrediting body for higher education institutions in the 11 U.S. Southern states and Latin America.
-SACSCOC is recognized by the U.S. Department of Education as the accreditor of about 800 institutions.
+SACSCOC is an institutional accreditor recognized by the U.S. Department of Education.
 To maintain accreditation, an institution must comply with the standards contained in the Principles of Accreditation: Foundations for Quality Enhancement and with the policies and procedures of the Commission on Colleges.

 Being accredited and in good standing with SACSCOC assures that the programs at The University of Alabama are effective, enables its students to qualify for federal financial aid, and ensures transfer of credits to and from other accredited institutions.